shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

 #### Load and predict

-Lets work on our load and predict where we will load the body pix model to tensorflow and identify person and background in the image.
+Let's work on our load and predict where we will load the body pix model to TensorFlow and identify the person and background in the image.

-- Adding `tf.setBackend('webgl');` will ask tensorflow to use webgl as the backend which is the fastest available in browsers yet, others include cpu and wasm.
+- Adding `tf.setBackend('webgl');` will ask TensorFlow to use WebGL as the backend which is the fastest available in browsers yet, others include cpu and wasm.
 - Load bodyPix `const net = await bodyPix.load();`
 - Now we can use net variable for using the segmentation Api of bodypix.
-- You can tweek with many options available one of them `internalResolution` is used here for tweeking the quality of segmentation.
+- You can tweak with many options available one of them `internalResolution` is used here for tweaking the quality of segmentation.

 ```javascript
 tf.setBackend('webgl')